 Four independent ratings firms award insurer financial strength ratings to our property casualty insurance companies and three firms rate our life insurance company.
-Those firms made no changes to our parent company debt ratings during the first half of 2024.
+Those firms made no changes to our parent company debt ratings during the first half nine months of 2024.
+On October 16, 2024, Fitch Ratings revised our Rating Outlook to Positive from Stable for all ratings.
 Our debt ratings are discussed in our 2023 Annual Report on Form 10-K, Item 7, Liquidity and Capital Resources, Long-Term Debt, Page 96.